danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 RIOT aims to support constrained devices in class 1 [1].
 This means that usable RIOT applications in certain key use cases (remote sensing, for example) consume ~ 10 KiB of RAM and ~100 KiB of ROM, or less.
 Larger modules are also present to support use cases with higher resource demands.
+The extensive use of the C language helps cater for low resource requirements.
+The use of static memory unless absolutely necessary, and always in the kernel, facilitates the management of available RAM.

 ## Constrained networks